ovirex/maria-portfolio-in-nuxt/content/projects/2022-01-17-icon-signed-by-ferrara.md

 id: _eyQilPHf
 title: ICON Signed by Ferrara
 short_description: An elegant and clean identity for an exclusive line.
-long_description: "ICON is the new line from Venezuela’s number one luxury
+long_description: 'ICON is the new line from Venezuela’s number one luxury
   brand: Ferrara.
-It’s goal is to make you feel iconic while bringing elegance, exclusivity and originality to your home without leaving comfort behind."
+It’s goal is to make you feel iconic while bringing elegance, exclusivity and originality to your home without leaving comfort behind.'
-tags: null
 project_tags:
   - Art Direction
 thumbnail: https://res.cloudinary.com/mariaescribe/image/upload/v1642377846/ICON/image1_xz7o8x.jpg